eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

     If you reply to yourself but leave your `@handle` at the beginning, the first tweet will appear on your profile, but the others won't, because they start with a mention.

-    (I'm told that many third-party clients don't support replying to yourself without your handle included, and the API documentation doesn't mention that it's a feature.
-Argh.)
+    I'm told that many third-party clients don't support replying to yourself without your handle included, and the API documentation doesn't mention that it's a feature.
+But I'm _also_ told that _only_ first-party clients require you to mention someone in a reply in order to thread, and that third-party clients will merrily thread anything to anything.
+(I remember when Web Twitter allowed that, so I totally believe the API still does.)
+If you don't use the official clients, I guess give it a whirl and see what happens.

 * The previous rule also applies when making longer replies to someone else.
 Reply to them once, then reply to _yourself_ with the next tweet (and remove your own `@handle`).
 You'll end up with three tweets all threaded together.